Nonparametric tests for stochastic dominance between linear combinations of risks: Introduction

 Overall, the recent literature proposed different classes, not always included among them, yielding stochastic dominance properties at different levels of generality.
 In fact, all the aforementioned results only provide sufficient conditions for the dominance property.
 It is not difficult to find examples of distributions that are not included in any of these classes but for which, at least for specific choices of the combination coefficients, the dominance result still holds.
-Moreover, in real world applications, we are not able to verify whether a distribution is in some of the {classes above}, as we just observe realizations (data) from it.
-Therefore, from a statistical perspective, it is crucially important to be able to infer from the data if the underlying distribution fulfills some dominance property of this type.
+Moreover, in empirical risk analysis, one typically observes data from the underlying distribution rather than the distribution itself.
+Therefore, it is crucial to infer from the data whether a dominance relation of this type is supported empirically.
 This could be done with two different approaches, either testing whether the underlying distribution belongs to one of the aforementioned classes, or testing the property directly.
 With regard to the first approach, testing whether a distribution belongs to the super-Pareto, or to the super-Cauchy class, could be relatively straightforward using existing methods, such as the one recently proposed by \cite{landobenjrada}.
 Testing the condition proposed by \cite{Chen2025Combinations}, which is based on concavity, would be also quite simple. {On the other hand, developing tests for the subadditivity-based conditions considered in \cite{ChenShneer2025} and \cite{ArabConvex2025} appears to be an open and potentially challenging problem.
 Overall, the first approach offers no unique prescription: the choice of which condition to test is not obvious and may strongly affect the resulting inference}.
 Moreover, testing these sufficient conditions would still leave out many interesting cases, as discussed earlier.
 Therefore, the second approach seems to be more direct and effective.
 One can directly develop tests that detect the dominance between a linear combination of a sample and the underlying variable, or, more generally, between two linear combinations of interest.